Sitka Alaska Fishing Cruise

 DIY Blacktail Deer Hunts: Sitka has a fantastic deer population, which can be harvested from August 1 through December 31, with peak hunting from mid-October through mid-December during rutting season.
 The hunts are unguided, and the liveaboard offers transport to and from the beach (by inflatable skiff) whenever you wish to go to the hunting areas.

 Group Size: The required group size is four.
 Groups are not mixed.
-You will need to get your own group together.
+You will need to form your own group.
+Request more information.

 The M/V Desperado is a 67-foot steel custom-raised pilothouse trawler with a 370 HP John Deere diesel main engine.
 She has two 25-kW generators for electricity.
 USCG-approved safety, communication, navigation equipment, an eight-man emergency life raft, and an EPIRB (Emergency position-indicating radio beacon).